edwardgoldring/website/content/home/about.md

 # Biography

-Edward Goldring is a doctoral candidate in political science at the University of Missouri.
-His research interests include
+I am a PhD Candidate in Political Science at the University of Missouri.
+My research examines how autocratic leaders maintain and lose power.
+As a comparativist, I also have specific area expertise in North Korea.
+I have related research interests in democratization more broadly, election manipulation, and peacekeeping.
+My dissertation explores purges in authoritarian regimes, looking at when leaders decide to purge and various effects of purges.

+My work has been published or is forthcoming in journals including Democratization and Africa Spectrum, while I have also written for the Washington Post.